zcutlip/pyonepassword/ITEM_VALIDATION.md

 **Item Validation Policy API**

-In addition to a query-by-query basis, item validaiton policy can be adjusted globally.
-There are methods to enable, disable, and query item validaiton policy either for a specific item type, or for all items.
+In addition to a query-by-query basis, item validation policy can be adjusted globally.
+There are methods to enable, disable, and query item validation policy either for a specific item type, or for all items.

 > *NOTE*: Even if item validation is relaxed globally for one or even all item types, strict validation policy still applies when creating new 1Password items from template, such as `OPLoginItemTemplate`.

-The following functions, found in `pyonepassword.api.validation`, are available to set & query item validaiton policy for individual or for all classes globally:
+The following functions, found in `pyonepassword.api.validation`, are available to set & query item validation policy for individual or for all classes globally:

 **All Classes Global Policy**: